 Aggregation of Threat Intelligence Data

-Threat intelligence data feeds can be found in different formats including CSV, JSON, and STIX.
-Apart from external resources, enterprises must also include internal sources such as network logs.
-A TIP then is in charge of the aggregation and deduplication of the data.
+You can find Threat intelligence data feeds in different formats.
+Including CSV, JSON, and STIX.
+Apart from external resources, enterprises must also include internal sources.
+Such as network logs.
+A “TIP” then is in charge of the aggregation and deduplication of the data.

 In the event of an attack, the platform triggers a workflow that responds to the threat, while allowing human intervention when needed.